What Are They Used For, And Where do they Come From?

 - CBT (cannabicitran): is a rare cannabinoid thought to be synthesized from CBDa.
 So far, researchers have found nine types of CBT, but we have yet to learn that much about them.

-There are about 100 minor cannabinoids in the hemp plant, so there is still a long way to go before we fully comprehend them all.
+Some say there are about 100 minor cannabinoids in the hemp plant, so there is still a long way to go before we fully comprehend them all.
 But something to remember as we wait for further results is that an absence of evidence is not evidence of absence.

 Full Spectrum CBD With Terpenes